aptech/docs/docs/cmlmt/cmlmt-ug-ll-function.rst

 Final Input Argument: Indicator Vector
 --------------------------------------

 The final argument is a vector with three elements set to zero or one, indicating whether or not the function, first derivatives, or second derivatives are to be computed.
-This vector is created inside of :func:`comt`` and passed to your objective procedure when it is called by :func:`comt`.
+This vector is created inside of :func:`cmlmt`` and passed to your objective procedure when it is called by :func:`cmlmt`.
 You do not need to create or declare the indicator vector.

 .. list-table::
    :widths: auto